Home > Pregnancy > Baby Development

 She has a mysterious smile on her face as she comes back from the doctor’s appointment that she didn’t tell you she had made.
 She wants you to switch the footie off and sit up straight.
 Brace yourself, there’s going to be a lot happening over the next few months.

 Baby’s all heart now – there’s a big bulge that’s started beating the first of its three billion or so total heartbeats.
 And brainy.
-There’s a big bump where Baby will later store either Brian Lara’s lifetime stats or a complete record of all the shoes and handbags she ever bought on eBay.
+There’s a big bump where baby will later store either Brian Lara’s lifetime stats or a complete record of all the shoes and handbags she ever bought.
 Also in evidence are the beginnings of arms and legs, muscles, eyes and ears.
-All the better to hear you saying ‘Tidy your bedroom.’
+All the better to hear you saying ‘tidy your bedroom.’

-Now officially called a fetus (posh for ‘young one’ – but better behaved, probably), we’re now starting to look like a Proper Person.
+Now officially called a fetus, we’re now starting to look like a proper person.
 There’s a recognisable face, and eyes, a mouth and a tongue.
 And teeny tiny little hands and feet with the beginnings of fingers and toes.
 Important internal organs are happening too – lungs, kidneys, liver are all there.

 Fingerprints!
 Hair!
 Eyebrows!
 Eyelashes!
 Fingernails!
 Toenails!
-A firm handshake!
-She’s really going to start feeling Baby kicking about now and sometimes you’ll be able to make out whether that moving bump is a foot (dreaming of Wembley, obviously) or a hand (Wimbledon?)
+She’s really going to start feeling baby kicking about now and sometimes you’ll be able to make out whether that moving bump is a foot or a hand.

 The bell’s just gone for the final lap.
-Baby’s getting nice and plump, ready for the off.
-It gets harder to turn somersaults like a couple of months ago, so we’re probably stuck upside down and getting ready for the Big One.
+Baby’s getting nice and plump.
+It gets harder to turn somersaults like a couple of months ago, so we’re probably stuck upside down and getting ready for the big day.
 This is when people ask you if you want a boy or a girl and you say – quite honestly – ‘I don’t care as long as it’s healthy.’

 It’ll totally change your life.
-Being a parent is the best experience in the world ever and knocks everything else into a cocked hat.
-Really!
+Being a parent is the best experience in the world ever!